 The Courses for the Subaru of Hamilton and Niagara Running Series have all recently been certified by Athletics Canada.
-Bernie Conway measured the courses and is one of five Grade A measurer in Canada qualified to measure the Olympics and World Championships and is the Chief Certifier for Canada and the IAAF/AIMS Measurement Administrator for the Americas.
+Bernie Conway measured the courses and is one of five Grade A measurers in Canada qualified to measure the Olympics and World Championships and is the Chief Certifier for Canada and the IAAF/AIMS Measurement Administrator for the Americas.
 The courses were measured following the Run Canada procedures manual and using a Jones-Oerth counter.

 Course measurement has been sponsored by NRB Modular Building Specialists.

 - Grimsby 5k - ON-2006-099-BDC

 - Run for the Grapes 5k - ON-2006-082-BDC